Steve Farmer (musician)

-Steven O. Farmer (December 31, 1948 – April 7, 2020) was an American guitarist, composer and lyricist, best known for his composition with Ted Nugent in 1968, "Journey to the Center of the Mind", performed by their group The Amboy Dukes.
+Steven Orville Farmer (December 31, 1948 – April 7, 2020) was an American guitarist, composer and lyricist, best known for his composition with Ted Nugent in 1968, "Journey to the Center of the Mind", performed by their group The Amboy Dukes.
 Farmer wrote the lyrics to the hit song, which peaked at #16 in the charts.
-He also co-wrote with Nugent, or self composed, 22 compositions on the first three albums by The Amboy Dukes.
+He also co-wrote with Nugent, or self-composed, 22 compositions on the first three albums by The Amboy Dukes.

 Amboy Dukes

 The Dukes' first offering was their self-titled album The Amboy Dukes which charted.
 It featured their first charting single "Baby, Please Don't Go", an intense cover of a Big Joe Williams song.
-The second album was Journey to the Center of the Mind a psychedelic rock opera that was their highest charting album and produced their most commercially successful single.
+The second album was Journey to the Center of the Mind, a psychedelic rock opera that was their highest-charting album and produced their most commercially successful single.
 The third album was Migration.
 Although not a commercial success, it showed a refinement of both Farmer's songwriting skills and Nugent's songwriting and guitar skills.
 All three albums (released by Mainstream Records) featured Farmer touches in words and music that emphasized psychedelic imagery, so central to late sixties pop culture.